furkanOral-git/CQRService/docs/doc.md

 ## **1. Service Registration**
 ---
 This library use its own dependency injection module for minimal dependency to other projects.
-All handlers will get their dependencies from  **ContainerDistributionController** class.
-This class inherited from **IDistributionController**.
+All handlers will get their dependencies from  **ContainerServiceProvider** class.
+This class inherited from **IDiServiceProvider**.
 Service registration operations are manage by **DiServiceCollection** class that implements **IDiServiceCollection**.

 <br>